-In the next week or so I will talk about what is in store for 2013.
+In the next week or so I will talk about what is in store.
 But, for today, New Year’s Eve, it is only right to look back.
 Perhaps reflect.
 Do a little check in.

 I wrote much less often (40 posts this year down from 70 in 2011) this year.
 I was pleased to note that visitors come from 153 countries!
 In terms of Grow and Resist content, it seems you like tutorials.
 When I tell you how to do things, you tell your friends.
 Or, maybe it is just that you really like things that you can pin.
 (Oh, Pinterest!)
 But at any rate, thanks for sharing the love.
 I’m glad you are here!